WHAT IS ARIEL?

 WHAT SHOULD MY CHILD WEAR TO ARIEL?

 Students are required to wear a uniform on Saturday sessions as well as at our Showcases, to outside events, or anywhere where they are representing Ariel.
 This uniform for all ages and groups consists of full-length plain black trousers, track-suit bottoms or leggings (no jeans please), the Ariel red or black T shirt, and either black dance/jazz shoes or similar suitable soft soled black trainers.
 Students can also wear a black or red Ariel sweatshirt or their own plain black or red jumper.
 In addition we ask that students should not wear Jewellery and that long hair is tied back with black or red accessories.
-The Ariel T shirts, sweatshirts and some footwear can be ordered and purchased through each Academies' administration staff.
+The Ariel T shirts, sweatshirts and some Hoodies can be ordered and purchased through the website "Merchandise".

 IS ARIEL OPEN ALL YEAR ROUND?